-3. Appeal committees
+3.Appeal committees

 - 3.1.
 Where the Executive Dean or their deputy or the Pro-Vice-Chancellor (Education) (or nominee) decides to establish an Appeal Committee, the following will apply. - 3.2.
-An Appeal Committee may be appointed by the Executive Dean or their deputy or Pro-Vice-Chancellor (Education) or nominee considering the case and will consist of: - a) For initial appeals, the Executive Dean or their deputy as Chair and two members of academic staff from outside the student's department who had no previous connection with the student; or

-- b) For appeals following an Internal Review request, the Pro-Vice-Chancellor (Education) (or nominee) as Chair, not fewer than two Deans, and a student member appointed by the President of the Students' Union. - 3.3.
+An Appeal Committee may be appointed by the Executive Dean or their deputy or Pro-Vice-Chancellor (Education) or nominee considering the case and will consist of: - a) For initial appeals, the Executive Dean or their deputy as Chair and two members of academic staff from outside the student's department who had no previous connection with the student; or - b) For appeals following an Internal Review request, the Pro-Vice-Chancellor (Education) (or nominee) as Chair, not fewer than two Deans10, and a student member appointed by the President of the Students' Union. - 3.3.
 The Appeal Committee will be serviced by a Secretary. - 3.4.
 The Appeal Committee may consult such persons, including the student and their supervisor, and take such advice as it thinks fit. - 3.5.
 The student will be invited to be present at the Committee whenever oral evidence is being heard by the Committee, and will receive all the papers. - 3.6.
 The Chair of the Committee shall have the authority to determine the order of proceedings and exclude any material which appears irrelevant to the case. - 3.7.
-The usual pattern of proceedings is: - a) The members of the Committee have a preliminary discussion without the student, the student's representative or any persons who have been called to give evidence being present. - b) The student and the student's representative enter the room and the Chair introduces all those present. - c) The Chair checks that the student has received details of the case and any supporting documentation. - d) The Chair explains the order of proceedings to the student. - e) The Chair summarises the evidence relating to the appeal and members of the Committee are invited to put questions to any persons who have been invited to the Committee to give evidence. - f) The Chair then invites the student to make a statement orally if they wish to do so, including any mitigation, and members of the Committee are invited to put questions to the student. - g) The Chair invites the student's representative to put forward any additional statement. - h) The Chair invites the student to make any final response.
+The usual pattern of proceedings is: - a) The members of the Committee have a preliminary discussion without the student, the student's representative or any persons who have been called to give evidence being present. - b) The student and the student's representative enter the room and the Chair introduces all those present. - c) The Chair checks that the student has received details of the case and any supporting documentation. - d) The Chair explains the order of proceedings to the student.

-&lt;sup>8 excluding the Dean who had originally approved the outcome against which the student is appealing, and the Dean who had considered the initial appeal
+10 excluding the Dean who had originally approved the outcome against which the student is appealing, and the Dean who had considered the initial appeal

-- i) The student, the student's representative and any persons who have been invited to the Committee to give evidence are then asked to leave the room (or equivalent for meetings conducted by video-conferencing or similar). - j) The Committee then, having considered the evidence, and taken such advice as may be necessary, comes to a decision regarding the outcome of the appeal (see 2.16/2.27). - k) The student is then recalled to the room to be told the decision as to whether the appeal is well-founded.
+- e) The Chair summarises the evidence relating to the appeal and members of the Committee are invited to put questions to any persons who have been invited to the Committee to give evidence. - f) The Chair then invites the student to make a statement orally if they wish to do so, including any mitigation, and members of the Committee are invited to put questions to the student. - g) The Chair invites the student's representative to put forward any additional statement. - h) The Chair invites the student to make any final response. - i) The student, the student's representative and any persons who have been invited to the Committee to give evidence are then asked to leave the room (or equivalent for meetings conducted by video-conferencing or similar). - j) The Committee then, having considered the evidence, and taken such advice as may be necessary, comes to a decision regarding the outcome of the appeal (see 2.16/2.27). - k) The student is then recalled to the room to be told the decision as to whether the appeal is well-founded.
 The outcome of the appeal and the reasons why are explained to the student. - 3.8.
 The Committee may proceed in the absence of the student or the student's representative provided that the Chair is satisfied that due notice has been given to the student. - 3.9.
 Only members of the Committee and the Secretary shall be present while a committee is reaching a decision of the outcome of the Appeal Committee. - 3.10.
 The Appeal Committee may adjourn where this is necessary to obtain further information.